 CenturyPly is a plywood company based in India.
-For National Anger Day, they took their mascot— the gorilla— and made this commercial to highlight how strong their wood is.
+For National Anger Day, they took their mascot— the gorilla— and made this commercial to highlight how sturdy their wood is.
 Want to get some attention in America?
 Go Gorilla on us.
 Very memorable.

 In today’s competitive marketing world, you have to mix it up.
 Go online with social media and email campaigns.
-Go print collateral with brochures and business cards from printingforless.com.
+Go print with brochures and business cards.
 And go viral with YouTube videos of gorillas.
-Or some sort of guerilla marketing.
+Or some guerilla marketing.

 Red Nose Day

-Comic relief is the name of the game when it comes to fundraising in the U.K. Red Nose Day is an event launched in 1988 and is a national institution in Europe.
+Comic relief is the name of the game when it comes to fundraising in the U.K. Red Nose Day is an event launched in 1988.
+It is a national institution in Europe.
 The BBC opens their network to celebrities and comedians to entertain viewers to raise money.
 This commercial brings characters together to join an advertising front for the 2009 campaign.

 Cadbury Pakistan Edition

 She’s a gorilla until she gets her wafer of creamy goodness.
 Then she’s a beautiful woman.
 Cadbury Perk was introduced in 1996 as a solution for a quick snack, and in 2009, the new Perk was packed with “Glucose Energy!” for a snack on the run.